yeshalkhan/Algorithms/readme.txt

-This repository contains some of the most famous programming problems and their greedy/recusrive as well as dynamic algorithms.
+This repository contains some well-known programming problems and their greedy/recusrive as well as dynamic algorithms.